jdonlan91/de-final-project/prep/pep-8-compliance-guide.md

 ## Using PythonChecker To Validate Code

-You can also use this site to validate Python code: https://www.pythonchecker.com/.
+You can also use this site to validate Python code:
+<a href="https://www.pythonchecker.com/" target="_blank">www.pythonchecker.com/</a>

 Just copy and paste your Python into the online editor, and it will flag any lines that are not Pep 8 compliant.

 ### Exceptions